ControlSpeech: Towards Simultaneous and Independent Zero-shot Speaker Cloning and Zero-shot Language Style Control: ControlSpeech

-In the second stage, following adaspeech \cite{adaspeech}, we utilize a conditional normalization layer to fuse the previously obtained $Y_{codec}$ and $Y_{t}$, producing the input for the codec decoder.
-This input is then processed by the pre-trained decoder to generate the final speech output $Y$.
-Specifically, we first use two simple linear layers $W_{\gamma }$ and $W_{\beta }$, which take the speaker embedding $Y_{s}$ as input and output the scale vectors $\gamma$ and bias vectors $\beta$ respectively.
+\textbf{In the second stage}, as illustrated in Figure~\ref{arc2} (c), following AdaSpeech \citep{adaspeech}, we utilize a conditional normalization layer to fuse the previously obtained $Y_{codec}$ and the global timbre embedding $Y_{t}$, resulting in $Y^{'}$.
+This result $Y^{'}$ is then processed by the pre-trained codec decoder~\citep{naturalspeech3} to generate the final speech output $Y$.
+Specifically, we first use two simple linear layers $W_{\gamma }$ and $W_{\beta }$, which take the global timbre embedding $Y_{t}$ as input and output the scale vectors $\gamma$ and bias vectors $\beta$ respectively.
 These lightweight, learnable scale vectors $\gamma$ and bias vectors $\beta$ are then fused with $Y_{codec}$.
-This process can be described by the following formula:
+This process can be represented by the following formula:

 where $\mu_{c}$ and ${\sigma_{c}} ^{2} $ are the mean and variance of the hidden representation of $Y_{codec}$.